gautiercuquemelle/ArduinoCyanoTimer/README.md

 FAQ :
 Q : I have a brand new Arduino Uno, all required components have been properly soldered (or plugged on breadboard) but I don't know what to do with the .ino file
-A : Install Arduino IDE on your computer (Windows / Mac / Linux) from here : https://www.arduino.cc/en/software then follow starting guide (to be added soon)
+A : Install Arduino IDE on your computer (Windows / Mac / Linux) from here : https://www.arduino.cc/en/software then follow starting guide in file HowToUploadProgramToArduino.pdf

+Q : I have uploaded program in my Arduino but screen stays blank (or blue) A1 : On the I2C module there is a potentiometer to adjust contrast : try to adjust contrast, it can be as easy A2 : Check the chipset reference on the I2C module of the LCD screen.
+For 8574T use 0x27, for 8574AT use 0x3F, for other ref check in the spec.
+Value must be changed in the code : check the first line after the "#Include" lines

 Q : Why didn't use the timer_0, timer_1 and timer_2 instead of reiventing wheel ?
 A : Less code for same result.
 I don't need precision lower than 1 second, so it's OK